novelmartis/novelmartis.github.io/research.md

             <a href="https://scholar.google.com/citations?user=JXcWFkgAAAAJ&hl=en">Tim Kietzmann</a>
           </p>
           <p class="pdesc">
-            In cluttered object tracking with RL, an agent learns an explicit encoding of attentional state (an “attention schema”), most useful when attention cannot be inferred from the stimulus.
+            In cluttered object tracking with RL, an agent learns an explicit encoding of attentional state (an “attention schema”), most useful when attention cannot be inferred from the stimulus. <i>Natural setting?</i>
           </p>
           <div class="plinks">
             <a class="btn primary" href="https://escholarship.org/uc/item/1516x0js">CogSci 2024</a>